Malaguth/skill-tracking/doc/non_functional/technical_requirements.md

 ## Training

 19. **Ease of Learning:** The system should be easy to learn and use, minimizing the need for extensive training.

-##

-These non-functional requirements focus on the unique challenges faced by small projects, helping to ensure that the project is delivered on time, within budget, and meets the needs of its users while maintaining a high standard of quality.